dovecot/documentation/docs/core/plugins/fts.md

 ### `lowercase`

 Change all text to lowercase.
 Supports UTF8, when compiled with libicu and the library is installed.
-Otherwise only ASCII characters are lowercased.
+Otherwise, only ASCII characters are lowercased.

 ### `stopwords`